-As a consequence of these conditions, the markets in 2008 and subsequently were less active than historic trends for the type of debt instruments held or issued by the Company.
-Reduced availability of market data raise significant uncertainties over the counterparty quotes used as fair value estimates for such positions.
-In such circumstances, IFRS can require appropriate valuation models to be used in order to estimate fair values.
+As a consequence of these conditions subsequent to 2008, the markets were less active than historic trends for the type of debt instruments held or issued by the Company.
+Reduced availability of market data raises significant uncertainties over the counterparty quotes used as fair value estimates for such positions.
+In such circumstances, IFRS requires appropriate valuation models to be used in order to estimate fair values.